 Well, we finally got to try out Jerry’s setup for backpacking with sleep apnea.
 We tested several different setups before heading out and finally decided on this one.

 I know there are a lot of opinions about backpacking with sleep apnea; some say to forego backpacking, some say they don’t use their CPAP while backpacking, and others don’t even have sleep apnea but want to give you their opinions LMAO.
-Jerry has no choice but to use a CPAP.
+Jerry (Suspenders) has no choice but to use a CPAP.

 The goal is to keep his full winter weight pack for 4-5 days below 30 lbs!
 He also has pretty bad back problems that require injections every 3-6 months, and his nerves burned about every six months.
 So, every single gram truly does matter to him.